 1. Hawa Mahal

-The City Palace is a magnificent complex of palaces, courtyards, and gardens located in the heart of Jaipur.
-It serves as the residence of the royal family of Jaipur and houses a museum that displays artefacts from the city’s royal history.
+The City Palace Jaipur is a magnificent complex of palaces, courtyards and gardens in the heart of Jaipur.
+It is the residence of the royal family of Jaipur and has a museum that has artefacts from the royal history of the city.

 3. Jantar Mantar